A member of the Rose family, the Cydonia genus now contains only one species,

 Water after becoming established: Deeply, using basin irrigation,

-once a week during growing and fruiting season.
+once a week during the growing and fruiting season.
 Once a month at other times.
+Insufficient water results

 Soil: Well drained, deep, slightly moist, moderate organic content,

-Fertilize: One a year, mid-winter, apply fertilizer with micronutrients
+Fertilize: One a year, mid-winter, apply an organic fertilizer with

-under canopy but one foot away from trunk.
+micronutrients under the canopy but one foot away from the trunk.
 Water immediately.
-Applying
+Applying too much

-Mulch: Spread 2-3" aged compost under canopy late winter to reduce
+Mulch: Spread 2-3" aged compost under the canopy in late winter to

-moisture loss.
-Keep mulch one foot away from trunk.
+reduce moisture loss.
+Keep mulch one foot away from the trunk.

 Planting: Avoid locations with rapid temperature fluctuations and